Atlanta Black Crackers: Negro American League

 After W. B. Baker died suddenly, new owner John H. Harden took over in 1937 barnstorming in the north.
 Harden put together a talented roster and the team started winning quickly.

-In 1938 the Black Crackers were invited to play in a year-old major league, the Negro American League.
+In 1938, the Black Crackers were invited to play in a year-old major league, the Negro American League.
 They went on to have a very strong year, finishing in first place for the second half of the season, but scheduling problems and umpire controversies caused their Pennant series with the first-half champion Memphis Red Sox to be canceled.

-Unable to draw sufficient crowds in Atlanta, Harden took the team to Indianapolis following the 1938 season, and played as the fourth team to use the name "Indianapolis ABCs".
+Unable to draw sufficient crowds in Atlanta, Harden took the team to Indianapolis following the 1938 season; they played as the fourth team to use the name "Indianapolis ABCs".
 At the conclusion of the 1939 season, the team disbanded due to low attendance.